 Adult Learning Workshop

-Charges: Rs 500 per head inclusive of the materials and Museum entry ticket.
+Charges: Rs 300 per head inclusive of Museum entry ticket and materials

 Registration enquiries: email@example.com